jhastrovio/Pers-MS-OpenAI/docs/ROADMAP.md

 - Each component should be independently deployable
 - Monitor vector store usage to stay within 10k document limit
 - Regular backups of OneDrive data required
+- Integration tests have been implemented for all Phase 1 components
+- Vercel deployment provides serverless API hosting with automatic scaling